Flynn–Aird syndrome: Genetics

 One family of 68 individuals over 5 generations was studied and the prevalence of disease among the family members suggests that it is indicative of dominant inheritance that is not sexually linked.
 This is supported by the fact that the disease failed to skip generations even in the absence of intermarriages and that disease incidence was independent of sex.
 The current findings suggest that the cause of the disease could be narrowed down to one enzymatic defect that is involved in the development of neuroectodermal tissue, however the exact molecular mechanisms are currently unknown.
 The other symptoms that arise such as bone defects and diabetes may be secondary to this enzymatic defect.

 Pathophysiology

 The exact pathophysiological mechanism of Flynn–Aird syndrome is unknown.
 However, several theories are in place with regards to the nature of this disease including the presence of a genetically defective enzyme involving a neuroectodermal tissue constituent.
 This explanation provides evidence for the late onset of the condition, the intricate findings, the varied nature of the disorder, as well as the genetic incidence.
 In addition, some aspects of the condition may be linked to a suppressing (S) gene due to the fact that only a small amount of stigmata appeared while the defects were still transmitted in the family studied.
 A suppressing gene down regulates the phenotypic expression of another gene, especially of a mutant gene.
 Other abnormalities may be due to endocrine system diseases.

-Diagnosis

-Treatment

-Only symptomatic treatment for the management of disturbances can be indicated for affected individuals.
-The genetic origin of this disease would indicate gene therapy holds the most promise for future development of a cure.
-But at this time no specific treatments for Flynn–Aird syndrome exist.